dailybruin/the-stack/_posts/2019-11-01-walking-to-class.md

     - /js/posts/walking-to-class/bernard.js
 ---

-<p>Walking to class may be one of the most important things UCLA students will do during their career in Westwood, but it can be confusing, especially for first-year students.
-Bruinwalk may seem like the only path, but as your world view expands, you may realize there are other ways to get to class.</p>
+<p>Walking to and from class is a grievance all UCLA students living on the hill share.</p>

 <p>This project helps you explore new routes from the dorms to campus and provides various statistics about each route.
 So, whether you are hoping not to get lost, want the quickest possible route to class, or simply want to take the path of least resistance after a long day of school, this project will help you customize your walking experience.</p>